jayshreeanand/stacks-watchdog/README.md

 - Detailed analysis of each drainer's techniques
 - Direct links to block explorer for verification

-### Security Scanner
+### Wallet Security Scanner

-The security scanner allows you to:
+The wallet security scanner allows you to:

 - Scan any wallet address for vulnerabilities using AI
 - Identify high-risk token approvals